Staying Alive

 I couldn’t come up with anything, and later realized that this person?
 This person doesn’t even have a blog.
 Pfft.
 How can you possibly understand the concept of social media if you’re not a participant?

 Of course you can understand it on an intellectual level.
 Like, I understand war even though I’ve never been a soldier.
+But you can’t really get it unless you’ve been in it.
+Unless you’ve been in it to win it in fact.

 The top 3 things you can do to save the world.
 Literally.